A Jedi's Fight - A Star Wars Fan Fiction Story

 "You have listened well to Cornell," Leia complemented the young Quelan.

-"Their work is more interesting, than my chores on Tyr, madam," Chati said, "I like to work with them and I hope they will succeed.
-They deserve it."
+"Their work is more interesting, than my chores on Tyr, ma'am," Chati said, "I like to work with them and I hope they will manage to get the water again in the underground bedding."

 Han looked at synchro.

-"The general is very careful, isn't he, Ben.
-This is a solid space ship."
+"The general is a very prudent man, isn't he, Ben.
+This is a very solid space ship."
 Chati commented.

 Luke and Leia started to laugh.

 "The Millennium Falcon means more to him than I do," Leia joked, "Almost.
-My husband and his ship form an unseparable unity.
+My husband and his ship form an inseparable unity.
 He fully relies on her qualities and she has saved his life more than once.
-She looks like an ordinary freighter, but she has a lot more capacities and many of them Han has added to her himself."
+She looks like an ordinary freighter, but she has a lot of special capacities and many of them Han has added to her himself."

 Leia looked at the synchro.